 Step 2.
 Find an Ethereum Classic exchange

-Once your wallet is ready to go, you’ll need to head to an exchange to pick up some funds.
-There are lots of exchanges on the web, but they all have different rates and fee structures, so it’s worth having a look around before you buy.
-Here are a couple of our favourites:
+Once your wallet is ready to go, you’ll need to head to an exchange to buy Ethereum Classic (ETC).
+There are lots of exchanges on the web, but they all have different rates and fee structures, so it’s worth having a look around before you decide to buy ETC. Here are a couple of our favourites:

 Binance: As one of the most popular places to buy cryptocurrencies, Binance is a solid first port of call.
 It supports a wide range of cryptocurrencies and offers an easy-to-use interface.

 Changelly: Another great place for buying crypto, whatever you’re looking for.
 Changelly offers dependably competitive prices, so be sure to check the going rate for ETC on Changelly before you part with your hard-earned cash elsewhere.

 Step 3.
 Withdraw your Ethereum Classic